 This is our first SoftBums (Anchor print below)!
 This diaper fit extremely well at 9lbs, and could have gone even smaller!
 I wold highly recommend this for newborns.
 The diaper adjusts with elastic that can be tightened through an opening inside the diaper, and I had to loosen it for our first use.
 I wouldn’t hesitate to recommend this for even smaller babies.

-I paired the Rumpraooz Tokodoki print diaper with the Little Bee co. pocket diaper because these diapers have similar issues for me.
+I paired the Rumpraooz Tokodoki print diaper with the Little Bee co. pocket diaper below because these diapers have similar issues for me.
 Both diapers have a voluptuous lining and dual snap-together inserts.
 In the photo below (RAR Tokodoki) I only have one insert inside the diaper.
 As you can see it’s way too much bulk for my newborn and spreads his legs so far apart I took it off quickly.

 Prairielove Organic AI2 diapers are one of our favorites!
 While this diaper couldn’t be worn until umbilical healing occurred, I am in love with them.
 The AI2 shell is lined inside with Windpro polyfleece and the snap-in prefold style insert is soft, moldable and absorbent.
 Read our full review for details, but these are definitely a company I will be adding more of to my stash.